statamic/docs/content/collections/docs/quick-start.md

 <figure>
     <img src="/img/quick-start/create-collection.jpg" alt="Creating a blog collection" width="600">
-    <figcaption>You can name it whatever you want, as long as you name it Blog.</figcaption>
+    <figcaption>Name it whatever you want, as long as you name it Blog.</figcaption>
 </figure>

 ## Scaffold your templates